Aliases for WASF2 Gene

 External Ids for WASF2 Gene

 Previous GeneCards Identifiers for WASF2 Gene

 This gene encodes a member of the Wiskott-Aldrich syndrome protein family.
 The gene product is a protein that forms a multiprotein complex that links receptor kinases and actin.
 Binding to actin occurs through a C-terminal verprolin homology domain in all family members.
 The multiprotein complex serves to tranduce signals that involve changes in cell shape, motility or function.
 The published map location (PMID:10381382) has been changed based on recent genomic sequence comparisons, which indicate that the expressed gene is located on chromosome 1, and a pseudogene may be located on chromosome X. Two transcript variants encoding different isoforms have been found for this gene. [provided by RefSeq, Jan 2011]

 GeneCards Summary for WASF2 Gene

 WASF2 (WAS Protein Family Member 2) is a Protein Coding gene.
 Diseases associated with WASF2 include Wiskott-Aldrich Syndrome and Narcissistic Personality Disorder.
-Among its related pathways are Shigellosis and Signaling by GPCR.
+Among its related pathways are Immune System and Salmonella infection (KEGG).
 GO annotations related to this gene include actin binding and protein complex binding.
 An important paralog of this gene is WASF1.